-- They were good warm, we were in a hurry that day but they were amazingly cool.
+- They were good warm, we were in a hurry that day but they were amazingly cooled later in the day.

-- You can make these the night before, cover well and allow to get to room temperature before baking.
+- You can prepare these sticky buns night before, cover well and allow to get to room temperature before baking.

 - You can also halve or double the recipe easily.
-We only had 1 sheet of parchment and made 6.
+We only had 1 sheet of puff pastry and made 6.

-- These would be excellent Brunch recipe, especially a Sunday Brunch since you can have the ready before you head off to church
+- These would be excellent Brunch recipe, especially a Sunday Brunch since you can have them ready before you head off to church

 Easy Sticky Buns (Made with Puff Pastry)